AndreisLavrov/PythonProjectFirstYear/README.md

 # PythonProjectFirstYear

-This is simply project with Python and csv file
+This is project with Python and csv file